VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Checking for supported extensions.md

 Tags: [[vulkan]] [[vulkan instance]]
 # Checking for supported extensions

-When you try to run the vkCreateInstance function you can run into the error **VK_ERROR_EXTENSION_NOT_PRESENT** this might be fine to exit with that error if you're trying to support Window System Interface extension on a computer doesn't have it, like a server or something.
+When you try to run the vkCreateInstance function you can run into the error **VK_ERROR_EXTENSION_NOT_PRESENT** you'll find your missing an extension.
+When you get this error it might be okay to exit the program if you're trying to support Window System Interface extension on a computer doesn't have it, like a server or something.

 There are optional extensions that you might want to check for before adding to the list to see if they are available.
 You do with with the **vkEnumerateInstanceExtensionProperties**